CubeSTEP/fprime-nucleo_h723zg-freertos-reference/ARDUINO_DOCUMENTATION.md

     ${ARDUINO_STM32_LIB_PATH}/libraries/SPI/src
 )
 ```
-- Globally includes path to the header files for arduino libraries
+- Globally includes path to the header files for arduino libraries.
+This means throughout any part of the project after this function is ran, if a file needs to include functions from a header file within any of these directories, only the path relative to the paths provided in include_directories is needed in the #include line

 ### /fprime-featherm4-freertos-reference/lib/fprime-featherm4-freertos/cmake/toolchain/FeatherM4_FreeRTOS.cmake
 ```sh
 set(ARDUINO_FQBN "STMicroelectronics:stm32:Nucleo_144:pnum=NUCLEO_H723ZG,upload_method=swdMethod")
 ```
-- Defines what board to run in stm32duino.
+- Defines what board is being used in stm32duino.
 This select the nucleo_h723zg board.
-First stored in a variable to be later used to tell stm32duino to select the board configurations for nucleo_h723zg which is already provided in stm32duino
+First stored in a variable ARDUINO_FQBN to be later used in an arduino cmake function called arduino_set_build_settings() to tell stm32duino to select the board configurations for nucleo_h723zg.

 ```sh
 add_compile_options(